Texas Divorce FAQs

 A: Each word refers to the same concept — one spouse providing funds to the other.
 The legal term in Texas is “maintenance,” which are regular, court-awarded payments from the future income of one ex-spouse to support the other.
 Such payments are not often awarded, and when they are, they typically end after three years.
 The court will consider a range of factors when determining maintenance.

-A: It is not mandatory that you hire an attorney and you may represent yourself.
+A: It is not mandatory that you hire an lawyer and you may represent yourself.
 However, you may be putting yourself at a serious disadvantage.
 Most divorces are not straightforward unless there are no marital assets, children or other joint issues.
 Given the complexity of the issues, it is beneficial to employ the services of a professional who is knowledgeable of Texas law and experienced in the field.

 Questions to Ask During Divorce